open/close all folders

 "Listen to me: There will always be someone in need.
 There will always a villain to capture, always a monster to slay.
 Will you continue to pursue them forever?
 My worst nightmare, Adam, is seeing you fight battles for the needy until the end of time, never once knowing peace, with no one knowing or caring about your struggles..."

-An Asari Adam rescues on Caleston.
+The Asari Adam married on Elysium.